HartlandRobotics/ArduinoIntroduction/_posts/2014-12-14-getting-started.md

 ## Hook up your Photon

 0. Un-package your photon.
-Notice that your photon has a name on its belly?
-That name is there to make it easier for you to find your device ID.
-Why didn't we print the device ID on the belly?
-Because it is hard to type.
-The name is easier.
+Notice that your Photon has a name on its belly?
+You'll use this name when controlling your Photon.
-0. Hook your photon to your breadboard, and then to power via USB.
+0. Hook your Photon to your breadboard, and then to power via USB.
 0. Make sure your computer is on the Nodebots network (password: whosjohnny)
 0. We've already provisioned and set-up your Photon on this network.
 Assuming everything is working properly, the light on your photon should be "breathing cyan".
-0. Go to [the name resolver](http://example.com) and enter your device name to get your device ID.
-Copy it for later.

 WARNING: Some LEDs can be very bright, so you should avoid looking directly into them.